-Pedagogical tasks Evaluation criteria Learning outcome Explaining parts of a menu The customer understands the main sectors of the menu(s) explain the main sections of the menu The customer understands the main dishes of each section of the menu highlight the main dishes of each section explain any possible options Describing specific dishes The customer understands the main explain the main ingredients including specials) ingredients of a dish The customer has a general idea of how it is prepared. give a general idea of how the dis The customer's questions have been responded to appropriately. respond to relevant questions abo Making ecommendations based The server understands the request and seeks clarification if necessary on Q&A and seeks ciarincation if necessary The server asks follow-up questions to inform possible recommendations The customer accepts the recommendation made by the server Propose an acceptable (following negotiation if necessary) recommendation (following)
+PRES SENTING FUUD A ND DRINK Pedagogical tasks Evaluation criteria Learning outcome Explaining parts of a menu The customer understands the main sectors of the menu(s) explain the main sections of the menu The customer understands the main dishes of each section of the menu highlight the main dishes of each section explain any possible options Describing specific dishes (including specials) The customer understands the main ingredients of a dish explain the main ingredients The customer has a general idea of how it is prepared. give a general idea of how the dish is prepared The customer's questions have been responded to appropriately. respond to relevant questions about the dish Making recommendations based on Q&A The server understands the request and seeks clarification if necessary The server asks follow-up questions to inform possible recommendations The customer accepts the recommendation made by the server Propose an acceptable (following negotiation if necessary) recommendation (following)